-Yet in today’s world, our problem is that we typically consume more calories than we need to fuel our daily activities.
+In today’s world, our problem is that we typically consume more calories than we need to fuel our daily activities.
 How much is enough?
 It varies depending on the person.
-How tall you are, your age, gender, and your daily amount of physical activity all factor into how many calories you need for optimal health.
+How tall you are, plus your age, gender and daily amount of physical activity all factor into how many calories you need for optimal health.

-A six-foot tall, 24-year-old professional football player, for example, is going to need a lot more calories than a five-foot tall, 80-year-old little lady who’s most vigorous activity every day is walking to the mailbox.
+A six-foot-tall, 24-year-old professional football player, for example, is going to need a lot more calories than a five-foot-tall, 80-year-old elderly woman whose most vigorous activity every day is walking to the mailbox.

 Some national organizations have tried to set an average, just to make it easier to judge what you’re getting.
-The National Institutes of Health says that a middle-age women who is moderately active should get about 2,000 calories a day, while a middle-age man who is moderately active should get about 2,400 to 2,600 calories a day.
+The National Institutes of Health says that a middle-aged woman who is moderately active should get about 2,000 calories a day while a middle-aged man who is somewhat active should get about 2,400 to 2,600 calories a day.

 It Doesn’t Take Much to Gain Weight

 When you consume more calories than your body needs, the body stores the extra energy as fat.
-Eating just 150 extra calories a day — about 22 almonds or 9 whole-grain crackers — for six months results in a weight gain of 5 pounds, or 10 pounds a year.
+Eating just 150 extra calories a day — about 22 almonds or 9 whole-grain crackers — for six months results in a weight gain of 5 to 10 pounds a year.

 To avoid gaining weight, you need to be sure that you use all the calories you consume, so your body isn’t forced to store any.
 To lose weight, the story goes, you have to burn more than you eat.
 That’s why exercise is part of any weight-loss program, along with a reduced-calorie diet.

-How the body actually switches from using calories to using fat is rather complicated, but the basic message is by burning more calories every day and controlling your calorie intake, you can gradually shed the pounds.
-In addition, the more fit you are — including your muscle development — the more efficient your body will be at keeping the weight off.
+How the body switches from using calories to using fat is somewhat complicated, but the underlying message is that, by burning more calories every day and controlling your calorie intake, you can shed the pounds gradually.
+Also, the more fit you are — including your muscle development — the more efficient your body will be at keeping the weight off.

 In general, you can increase the intensity of your workout by:

-• doing more things manually (using a push mower rather than a riding mower, for example),
+- Doing more things manually like using a push mower rather than a riding mower

 For more information on getting the most out of your gardening workout, see this post.

-Do watch your form, as well—many gardeners end up with back pain because they fail to watch their posture.
-Always tighten your core muscles to support your back, and keep your back straight and aligned with your shoulders and hips.
+Watch your form carefully as many gardeners end up with back pain because they fail to watch their posture.
+Always tighten your core muscles to support your back and keep your back straight and aligned with your shoulders and hips.
 Bend at the hips or use squats to get low.

 The following figures can serve as a guideline for planning your weekly gardening activities.
 You may want to do the more intensive activities one or two times a week, for example, and then vary them with the lower-intensity activities on the other days.

-If you’re walking along applying fertilizer, seeding a lawn, or watering your garden, you’ll burn about 20-50 calories every half hour.
+If you’re walking along applying fertilizer, seeding a lawn or watering your garden, you’ll burn about 20 to 50 calories every half hour.
 It’s one of the lower-intensity activities on the list, so don’t expect to get too much of a workout here.
 Use this one to offset your higher-intensity workouts on other days.

 If you want to get more out of this activity, break it up.
 Instead of using a hose to water, use a watering can and walk back and forth to fill it.

 Planting will take about the same amount of effort as weeding, yielding a 150-pound person about 150 calories burned in about 30 minutes.
-You can increase that number by lunging as you go — lunge, plant, get up, step forward, lunge, plant, and go again.
+You can increase that number by lunging as you go — lunge, plant, get up, step forward, lunge, plant and repeat the process for each item.

-Digging requires more energy than weeding or planting, as you usually have to rely on your muscles to get that dirt loosened and out.
+Digging requires more energy than weeding or planting as you usually have to rely on your muscles to get that dirt loosened and out of the way.
 It’s a great exercise for your shoulders and back — just remember to keep your core muscles firm as you work to avoid hurting your back.
 If you’re squatting down or lifting rocks out, you’ll also be working your thighs and buttocks.
-A half hour will burn about 190-200 calories.
+A half-hour will burn about 190 to 200 calories.

 If you’re just starting your garden, you may have to clear a space for it.
 This is a great activity to do to burn some calories, as it usually combines digging with lifting and carrying, working the entire body.
 Estimates are that you’ll burn about 200 calories every 30 minutes.
 The same is true for spading and tilling.

 The best way to burn calories by mowing is to use a push mower.
 Estimates are that you’ll burn about 170 calories every 30 minutes this way.
-If you use a hand mower (without power), you’ll raise that number to about 250 calories every thirty minutes.
-A riding mower, of course, requires a lot less energy on your part—you’ll burn only about 50 calories every 30 minutes.
+If you use a hand mower (without power), you’ll raise that number to about 250 calories every 30 minutes.
+A riding mower, of course, requires a lot less energy on your part as you’ll burn only about 50 calories every 30 minutes.

 Often when your trimming hedges or trees, you’re using heavy equipment that you have to hold up and move around.
 That can help burn more calories for you.
 Estimates vary — it probably depends on how heavy your equipment is and how intensely you work.
-Trimming in this way will burn about 120-150 calories per 30 minutes.
+Trimming in this way will burn about 120 to 150 calories per 30 minutes.

-Manual trimming, though you’re not supporting the weight of a machine, may help you burn more calories, because you have to use more muscles to do the work.
-Estimates are that trimming by hand will burn about 180-200 calories per half hour.
+With manual trimming, however, you’re not supporting the weight of a machine, which may help you burn more calories because you have to use more muscles to do the work.
+Estimates are that trimming by hand will burn about 180 to 200 calories per half hour.
 You’ll also be likely to build up your bicep and shoulder muscles.

 The best way to turn this activity into a good calorie burner is to combine your raking and sacking activities.
 Rake for a bit, then stop and put the grass and leaves in your trash bag.
-Combining the two will help you burn about 200-300 calories or more per half hour.
-(Some estimates put it up in the 350-400 calorie range.)
+Combining the two will help you burn about 200 to 300 calories or more per half-hour, although some estimates put it up in the 350 to 400 calorie range.
 If you stick to raking alone, you’ll cut that number about in half.

 To get the most out of your raking, stand with feet about hip-width apart and use a wide raking motion on each side.
 This is a great workout for your arms and upper body.

-Laying Sod or Crushed Rock: 200 calories/30 minutes
+Laying Sod or Crushed Rock: 200 calories per 30 minutes

-This is a more high-intensity gardening activity, as you have to carry the sod pieces (or bags of rock), bend and stand to set them into place, and move them around to fit.
+This is a more high-intensity gardening activity as you have to carry the heavy sod pieces or bags of rock, bend and stand to set them into place and move them around to fit.
 You’ll burn at least 200 calories an hour at this activity.

 This is a higher-intensity workout because you’re lifting a significant amount of weight with the wheelbarrow and whatever is inside it.
-Estimates are that filling it, moving it, and dumping it will burn about 300-400 calories an hour, maybe more depending on how quickly you’re moving and how much you’re carrying.
+Estimates are that filling, moving and dumping a wheelbarrow will burn about 300 to 400 calories an hour — maybe more — depending on how quickly you’re moving and how much you’re carrying.